-After a marriage license has been obtained, the marriage ceremony can be performed.
+After a marriage license has been obtained, the marriage ceremony can be performed on or after the effective date.
 A brief civil ceremony can be performed by a Deputy Clerk at the Central Marriage License Bureau located at Overtown Village South, 601 NW 1 Court, Suite 1900, Miami, Florida 33136, or at any of the Marriage License Offices.

-When applying for a marriage license both spouses must apply in person.
+When applying for a marriage license both spouses must be present.
 If one or both of the applicants are minors, under 18 years of age, additional requirements apply.

 - All U.S. citizens and residents must provide their Social Security Number.

-- Non-U.S. Citizens may provide one of the following valid Identifications: Alien Registration Card, US State issued Driver’s License, or Passport if they do not have a Social Security Number.
+- Non-U.S. citizens may provide an Alien Registration Card, U.S. State issued Driver’s License, or Passport number if Social Security Number has not been issued.

-- If either applicant has been previously married, the exact date of the last divorce, death or annulment must be provided.
-If the divorce took place in Miami-Dade County go to the Family Online Case Search and view the docket link for final judgment date which is date of divorce.
+- If either applicant has been previously married, they must provide the exact date of the last divorce, death or annulment.
+If the divorce took place in Miami-Dade County go to the Family Online Case Search and view the docket link for the divorce final judgment date.

 - The Family Law Handbook (in English or Spanish) must be read prior to obtaining the Marriage License.
 The Family Law Handbook is also available for viewing in the Central Marriage License Bureau and district court locations.